Time-Travel Rephotography: Method

 \subsection{Sibling Color And Detail Transfer}

-To further constrain colors and skin details to match the sibling (Fig.~\ref{fig:loss-ablation}), we introduce a \textbf{\emph{color transfer loss}} $\mathcal{L}_{color}$ that enforces the distribution of the StyleGAN2's \texttt{ToRGB} layers outputs that compose the output $\hat{I}$ to be similar to those for the sibling.
+To further constrain colors and skin details to match the sibling (Fig.~\ref{fig:loss-ablation}), we introduce a \textbf{\emph{color transfer loss}} $\mathcal{L}_{color}$ that enforces the distribution of the output colors from StyleGAN2's \texttt{ToRGB} layers to be similar to those of the sibling image.
 We use a formulation inspired by style loss~\cite{gatys2016image}, and apply to \texttt{ToRGB} layers outputs.
-In our implementation, we use a robust Huber loss when comparing elements in the covariance matrices.
+In our implementation, we use the mean-squared distance between elements in the covariance matrices.

-Although the color transfer loss encourages matching the style of the image, we found that details like skin texture were not transferred properly (Fig.~\ref{fig:loss-ablation}).
-To further encourage detail synthesis, one could have a reconstruction loss between the sibling and generated image, but such a loss would be very sensitive to misalignments between the sibling and the \stylegantwo{} result, and encourage identity shift.
-We thus introduce a \textbf{\emph{contextual loss}} $\mathcal{L}_{ctx}$ between the VGG features of $\tilde{I}_s$ and $\hat{I}$~\cite{mechrez2018contextual}.
-The loss matches the input image features with features in the target and minimizes the best match distance.
+Although $\mathcal{L}_{color}$ encourages matching the overall style of the image, details like skin texture were still not transferred properly (Fig.~\ref{fig:loss-ablation}d).
+One could have a reconstruction loss between the sibling and the output to encourage detail synthesis, but such a loss would be very sensitive to misalignment between the sibling and the \stylegantwo{} result, and encourage identity shift.
+We thus introduce a \textbf{\emph{contextual loss}} $\mathcal{L}_{ctx}$~\cite{mechrez2018contextual} between the VGG features of $\tilde{I}_s$ and $\hat{I}$. $\mathcal{L}_{ctx}$ compares each feature in $\hat{I}$ to \emph{all} features in $\tilde{I}_s$, and minimizes the distance to only the most similar one.
+This allows for the transfer of high-frequency details without requiring precise alignment.